 Health and Dental

-Oakland County Community Mental Health Authority leads a provider service network that assists more than 27,000 Oakland County citizens.
-People who receive public mental health services through the OCCMHA provider network include those who have a intellectual/developmental disability, adults with a mental illness, children with serious emotional disturbance, and persons with substance use disorders.
-OCCMHA exists to ensure that all of these individuals are made aware of and have accessibility to services and supports that will improve their health and quality of life, as well as ensure their engagement in full community participation.
+Oakland Community Health Network leads a provider service network that assists more than 27,000 Oakland County citizens.
+People who receive public mental health services through the OCHN provider network include those who have an intellectual/developmental disability, adults with a mental illness, children with serious emotional disturbance, and persons with substance use disorders.
+OCHN exists to ensure that all of these individuals are made aware of and have accessibility to services and supports that will improve their health and quality of life, as well as ensure their engagement in full community participation.

 Assistance programs, adult and children services, safety and injury prevention.
 MDHHS offers a number of programs to help you and your family with temporary assistance when times are tough.